 The power of poetry in advertising

-Poetry and the spoken word have become popular in ads in recent years.
-But why?
+In case you missed this, poetry and the spoken word have become popular in ads in recent years.
+We ask why.

 The symbiotic relationship between advertising and the broader creative industries is well-established.
 Especially when it comes to music and movies.

 But let's add poetry and spoken word to this because, in the past few years, there have been so many high-profile campaigns featuring talented people in that field.